berkayermis/Concordium-Hackathon-Identity/TASK 2: Deploy Your First Smart Contract/README.md

 <img width="629" alt="Screen Shot 2023-02-23 at 05 45 11" src="https://user-images.githubusercontent.com/67913214/220810461-a375889e-a1d6-49b0-a89c-0cec1c8a7d57.png">

 I write a basic contract with Rust.
-I have just 2 functions one of them just updates a message, other one view it.
+I have just 2 functions one of them just updates a message, other one is for viewing it.
 Also, I wrote a test script for this contract.

-After that, I build it by typing:
+After that, I built it by typing:

 ```
 $ cargo concordium build -e --out ./a.wasm.v1